 "Then it'll be just fine taking out a squad," Dare said, then activated the Omni-blades.
 Blue hologram-like energized hardlight appeared, some covering his forearms, a circular hardlight object connecting the gauntlets to the vambraces.
 A two-foot long blade sprang from the bottom half of the circles, while a 6-inch blade came from the top halves.
 Dare felt the heat that came from the blades, and remembered the training Johanne had given him on Omni-blades.
 When your guardian's a part of the Security Force, you learn how to protect yourself.

 One of the men stepped over a table and aimed his weapon at Dare.
-It was a X-100 laser rifle, a foot-and-a-half long, semi-automatic, clip-fed gun that was a favorite of foot soldiers in the Confederacy and Federation armies.
+It was a X-100 laser rifle, 2 foot long, dual-mode, clip-fed gun that was a staple of foot soldiers in the Confederate and Federation armies.
 Dare saw him and whipped around, slashing upwards.
 The super-heated blade sliced through the vest that he wore, cutting right through his skin.
 The blow wasn't fatal, but it was enough to knock the man backwards.
 His head hit the floor with a thud, knocking him out.

 Dare switched off his left Omni-blade and grabbed his gun, standing up and putting a couple rounds into two more of them, making that 5 more to go.
 Another tried sneaking up on him, but Dare backhanded him in the face, sending him flying into a window, which gave away to his weight and sent him screaming to the ground below.